iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 * Add full support for internationalization with es_ES locale

 = 1.8.4 =
-* Modify the entire interface to offer a fresh design
+* Modify the entire interface to offer a fresh desigh
 * Add support for internationalization via gettext
 * Modify the structure of the project for maintainability
 * Remove minified files to facilitate future contributions